 This observation does not reflect a failure endemic among pragmatists to distinguish the world in itself from the world as it appears in human practices.
 It is supported, rather, by a highly plausible assumption: that the conditions that explain why our basic words have certain denotata—why ‘red’ ascribes red—must reflect the conditions that we have to meet if we are to master those words.
 I would scarcely count as understanding ‘red’, giving it an appropriate referent, if I were not disposed to use it of things that looked red, at least when I had no reason to think that I was subject to some hindering factor.

-But not only is the claim implied in our model independently plausible.
-It does not seriously compromise realism.
+But not only is the claim implied in our model independently plausible, it also does not seriously compromise realism.
 The truth of the biconditionals to which we are committed under the model of basic rule-following does not give us a title to claim any individual or collective infallibility.
-Any one human being, and any group or generation of human beings, may fall to recognize some of the hindrances that affect judgment—new hindrances are always likely to show up—and may fail to see that there is a hindrance present in a particular case.
+Any one human being, and any group or generation of human beings, may fail to recognize some of the hindrances that affect judgment—new hindrances are always likely to show up—and may fail to see that there is a hindrance present in a particular case.
 And so any individual or group, even a whole generation, may miss or mistake one or another basic property, being subject to a hindrance that only becomes obvious later.
-It has recently been suggested, for example, that continuing human evolution has increased sensitivity to violet, and that previous generations simply missed this color; that would explain why violet only began to appear in paintings from the 1860’s on (Tager, Kirchner and Fedorovskaya 2021).
+It has recently been suggested, for example, that continuing human evolution has increased sensitivity to violet, and that previous generations simply missed this color; that would explain why violet only began to appear in paintings from the 1860s on (Tager, Kirchner, and Fedorovskaya 2021).

 The upshot is that qualms about betraying realist instincts need not inhibit us from endorsing the pragmatically oriented model of rule-following suggested by our genealogy.
 The model is decidedly different in that respect from the account of rule-following that Kripke ascribes to Wittgenstein.
 Wittgenstein’s own remarks leave rule-following somewhat obscure, but it may be worth mentioning in conclusion that the model developed from the humanoid genealogy might be taken to make sense of those remarks.

-Wittgenstein (1958: §201) insists that ‘there is a way of grasping a rule which is not an interpretation, but which is exhibited in what we call "obeying the rule" and "going against it" in actual cases’.
+Wittgenstein (1958: §201) insists that ‘there is a way of grasping a rule which is not an interpretation, but which is exhibited in what we call “obeying the rule” and “going against it” in actual cases’.
 Our model plausibly explains how that can be the case, with assumptions built into practices driving judgments that follow appropriate rules.
-Wittgenstein compares such non-interpretational rule-following to following a sign-post, as we saw, arguing that an individual will only be able to do this this insofar as they ‘have been trained to react to this sign in a particular way’ and ‘there exists a regular use of sign-posts, a custom’ (Wittgenstein 1958: §198).
+Wittgenstein compares such non-interpretational rule-following to following a sign-post, as we saw, arguing that an individual will only be able to do this insofar as they ‘have been trained to react to this sign in a particular way’ and ‘there exists a regular use of sign-posts, a custom’ (Wittgenstein 1958: §198).
 Those remarks can be read in various ways, but they certainly make good sense on the model of rule-following recommended here.

 References

 Azzouni, J. (2017).
-The Rule-following Paradox and its Implications for Metaphysics.
+The Rule-Following Paradox and Its Implications for Metaphysics.
 New York, Springer.

 Blackburn, S. (1984).
 “The Individual Strikes Back.”
 Synthese 58: 281–301.

 Boghossian, P. (2012).
-“What is Inference?”
+“What Is Inference?”
 Philosophical Studies 169: 1–18.

 Bratman, M. (2014).
 Shared Agency: A Planning Theory of Acting Together.
 Oxford, Oxford University Press.

 Carroll, L. (1895).
-“What the Tortoise said to Achilles.”
+“What the Tortoise Said to Achilles.”
 Mind 4: 278–80.

 Chaitin, G. J. (1975).
 “Randomness and Mathematical Proof.”
 Scientific American 232, May: 47–52.